2001 24 Hours of Le Mans: Warm-up

 The drivers took to the track at 09:00 local time on 16 June for a 45-minute warm-up session.
 It was held on a damp track after overnight rain; teams focused on systems checks, setting up their cars against the weather of the time, tried several tyre compounds and ensuring their drivers had some driving experience.
-The No. 2 Audi driven by Christian Pescatori set the fastest time with a lap of 3 minutes, 40.497 seconds.
-The sister No. 1 Joest Audi of Emanuele Pirro was second with the highest-placed Bentley in third with Guy Smith's No. 7 car.
-Sébastien Bourdais in Pescarolo Sport's No. 17 C60 was fourth-quickest and Éric Bernard's No. 5 DAMS Cadillac Northstar LMP fifth.
-The fastest LMP675 lap was set by the ROC Auto Reynard at 3 minutes, 51.491 seconds.
-RML's No. 62 Saleen was the fastest car in the LMGTS category and the Aspen Knolls MCR Callaway led in LMGT.
-The No. 11 Panoz of Klaus Graf had a tyre issue and went into the gravel trap at the exit to Indianapolis corner from which marshals extricated him.
+Christian Pescatori's No. 2 Audi lapped fastest at 3 minutes, 40.497 seconds, ahead of Pirro's sister No. 1 Joest Audi, the highest-placed Bentley of Guy Smith's No. 7 car, Sébastien Bourdais in Pescarolo Sport's No. 17 C60 and Éric Bernard's No. 5 DAMS Cadillac Northstar LMP.
+The ROC Auto Reynard set the fastest LMP675 lap at 3 minutes, 51.491 seconds.
+RML's No. 62 Saleen paced the LMGTS category and the Aspen Knolls MCR Callaway led in LMGT.
+Klaus Graf's No. 11 Panoz had a tyre issue and went into the gravel trap at the exit to Indianapolis corner from which marshals extricated him.
 Corvette's No. 64 car stopped at the Dunlop Bridge with a broken oil pump belt and the No. 80 Larbre Porsche leaked oil from its underside due to a possible fuel system fault.